maxkratt/FishNet-Documentation/README.md

     visible: true
 ---

-# Introduction
+# What is FishNet?

 ## Overview

-Fish-Networking(Fish-Net) is an original free versatile networking solution for Unity([https://unity.com/](https://unity.com/)), built from the ground up, offering more features than any other free solution.
+Fish-Networking (FishNet) is an original free versatile networking solution for [Unity](https://unity.com/), built from the ground up, offering more features than any other free solution.&#x20;

-Fish-Net is server authoritative by design by allowing the use of dedicated servers, but does permit users to act as server and client, for faster development and testing.
+FishNet is server authoritative by design by allowing the use of dedicated servers, but does permit users to act as server and client, for faster development and testing. **There are no CCU caps or CCU paywalls in FishNet**, you can also use any server host you want to, including hosting the server yourself or letting your players do it.

 Any kind of network topology is supported through the Transport system.
 Transports can use a variety of technologies to allow communications between server, client, and even third parties.